kushalkrg/Data-Wrangling/README.md

 --wrangle_act.ipynb is the iPython Notebook which contains the whole wrangling and analysis process.

---act_reporty.ipynb and act_report.pdf are the iPython Notebook which contains the Analysis Report.
+--act_reporty.ipynb and act_report.pdf are the iPython Notebook which contains the Analysis Report with Insights.